 Rural roads absorbed most of the shire's funds until the 1960s, when at last the town's drainage, road surfaces, kerbs and channels were properly constructed.
 The primary school was extended to include a secondary department in 1965, and sewerage was connected in 1966.

 Yet Aramac's population had peaked by the early 1960s.
-The end of the postwar wool boom and the reserve price scheme, and years of sagging demand for wool all contributed to a halving of the population by the early years of this century.
-Low house prices (average $10,000) contributed to a small population increase in the 2000s.
+The end of the postwar wool boom and the reserve price scheme, and years of sagging demand for wool all contributed to a halving of the population by the early years of the twenty-first century.
+Low house prices (average $10,000) contributed to a small population increase in the early 2000s.

 Len Kingston, Aramac 1870 - 1984: a pictorial history, Bundaberg, L. Kingston, 1984